Which cities are involved in the Fire Command Staff Collaboration?

 What is the status of the Fire Command Staff Collaboration Study?

-As of September 2016, the governing bodies of the five cities have approved a joint resolution authorizing the city managers/administrators and fire chiefs to move forward with the development of a joint fire command staff structure (Joint Fire Command Collaborative).
-Three working committees have been formed: Governance, Operations and Communications.
+As of September 2016, the governing bodies of the five cities approved a joint resolution authorizing the city managers/administrators and fire chiefs to move forward with the development of a joint fire command staff structure (Joint Fire Command Collaborative).
+Three working committees have been formed: Governance, Operations, and Communications.
 The committees consist of staff, both non-fire and fire, from all five cities.